G-Ri-F-87/my-tools/support-qa-preparer/README.md

 -a or --agents — comma-separated list of agent emails

 -m or --month — month in YYYY-MM format

+-b or --billing - show only billing issues

 ### 📤 What the script does